 Once the bohemian heart of London, Fitzrovia is a neighbourhood brimming with character.
 For centuries, it has drawn free-thinkers and revolutionaries, shaping its reputation as a hub of creativity and nonconformity.
 That legacy endures today, as Fitzrovia remains an eclectic district at the forefront of London’s cultural scene.

-Unlike the bustling energy of nearby Soho or Covent Garden, Fitzrovia offers a quieter, more laid-back atmosphere without compromising its central location.
-Strolling through its streets, you'll discover an endless array of restaurants and bars, alongside a striking blend of Georgian townhouses, hidden courtyards, and sleek modern offices.
+Unlike the busy streets of nearby Soho or Covent Garden, Fitzrovia offers a quieter, more laid-back atmosphere without compromising its central location.
+Strolling around, you'll discover an endless array of restaurants and bars, alongside Georgian townhouses, hidden courtyards, and sleek modern offices.
 Scattered throughout are historic pubs once frequented by literary icons like George Orwell and Virginia Woolf, adding to the area's timeless charm.

 Fitzrovia is well-connected by several Underground stations: